-Oryx is fully open access as of January 2021, and all new submissions that are subsequently accepted for publication will be published open access.
-If your submission is accepted, you will need to pay the article processing charge of £1,950/$2,950, unless you qualify for a discount/waiver or have successfully applied for an ad-hoc discount/waiver.
+Oryx is fully open access.
+If your submission (except Conservation News, Letters, Letter Responses and Book Reviews) is accepted, you will need to pay the article processing charge of £1,950/$2,950, unless you qualify for a discount/waiver or have successfully applied for an ad-hoc discount/waiver.

 Applying for a discount/waiver is easy with our straightforward application form.
 Please consult the Guidelines for authors for further details.